-- Continue with your first 2 week exercises. - Wean from full support while walking to using a cane or single crutch as instructed. - Walk at least 1⁄4 mile. - Climb and descend a flight of stairs (12-14 steps) more than once daily. - Independently shower and dress. - Resume household tasks. - Do 20 minutes of home exercises twice per day with or without the therapist. - Begin driving.
+- Continue with your first 2 week exercises. - While walking, wean from full support using a cane or single crutch as instructed. - Walk at least 1⁄4 mile. - Climb and descend a flight of stairs (12-14 steps) more than once daily. - Independently shower and dress. - Resume household tasks. - Do 20 minutes of home exercises twice per day with or without the therapist. - Begin driving.
 You will need permission from the surgeon.